-- First, scaffold construction or tear-down must be supervised by a qualified person. - All scaffolding needs to be level and stable, with poles placed on base-plates, mud-sills or adequate firm foundation. - All scaffold sections must be pinned, with cross-braces in-place, before working on the scaffold. - All scaffold work areas or platforms must be fully-decked.
-That means anywhere a worker is standing or doing any work on the scaffold, that area must be fully-decked or fully planked. - You can't climb the cross braces; you've got to use some sort of ladder.
-Many scaffold systems have ladders built-in, but if they don't, use an extension ladder and tie it off to access your scaffold work area. - Most scaffolding safety violations and accidents occur due to the lack of fall protection. - For your safety, your scaffolding needs fall protection.
-Most use guardrails and mid-rails. - It is also needed at those areas where you load or unload materials. - Also, you can't stand on block, brick or even a stepladder while on a scaffold, nor can you stand on a rolling scaffold unless the wheels are locked.
-Both are very dangerous. - Scaffolding is one of the first places that safety inspectors look for violations because often there are more safety violations there than any other type of work on the jobsite.
-That means too many of you are taking too many chances working on scaffolds and not working safely. - Whether it's climbing X-braces or ignoring the need for scaffold fall protection rails and mid-rails, these are chances that can get you hurt, or worse. - So do it right, do it safely.
-Set your scaffolding up properly with all the necessary fall protection rails and mid-rails and make working on that scaffolding as safe as working on solid ground.
+- First, scaffold construction or tear-down must be supervised by a qualified person. - All scaffolding needs to be level and stable, with poles placed on base-plates, mud-sills or adequate firm foundation. - All scaffold sections must be pinned, with cross-braces in-place, before working on the scaffold. - All scaffold work areas or platforms must be fully-decked. - You can't climb the cross braces; you've got to use some sort of ladder.
+Many scaffold systems have ladders built-in, but if they don't, use an extension ladder and tie it off to access your scaffold work area. - For your safety, your scaffolding needs fall protection.
+Most use guardrails and mid-rails. - It is also needed at those areas where you load or unload materials.